Have you just discovered aromatherapy or are just getting started with essential oils?

 The most obvious reason many people diffuse is simply to create a nice smell.
 Certainly essential oils can be preferable when compared to synthetic air fresheners.
 But diffusing essential oils can have other benefits too.

-Diffusing is generally a low dose general method of use so is ideal when used for effects for the whole family or household as everyone is breathing the same air.
-Diffusing can create an uplifting atmosphere during stressful times, or a relaxing atmosphere at the end of the day.
+Diffusing is generally a low dose general method of use.
+So it is ideal for general effects for the whole family or household as everyone is breathing the same air.
+It can create an uplifting atmosphere during stressful times, or a relaxing atmosphere at the end of the day.
 Diffusing essential oils can also help create a healthier atmosphere in the cold and flu season.
 You can use a diffuser in a central open area of the home to benefit everyone, or in a single room for more localised benefits.

 You can usually use any pure essential oils or essential oil blends in your diffuser.
 Avoid using any essential oils that have been diluted in a carrier oil, or using any synthetic or fragrance oils.

 Generally yes you can.
 Of course as an electrical item be aware of not using one anywhere near water (in the kitchen or bathroom for example) for safety.
 I would also advise caution using diffusers in children’s rooms when you are not there to supervise them.
-(For example, put a diffuser on for an hour before bed, and then turn off at bedtime.)
+(Instead put the diffuser on for 30 minutes to an hour before bed, and then turn it off at bedtime.)

 The amount of essential oil you should use depends on a few things including – the particular essential oils you use, the size of the room, how open the space is, who is in the room and even personal preference.
 I usually recommend starting with 4-5 drops and adjusting if required.
 Remember you can always add more oil but you can’t take it out!